 This post wraps up our five-part series on the most common hurdles facing candidates for the CFA designation.
 The first reason was too much time spent studying about studying, posted here.
 The second reason, planning a schedule around life and burnout, is a big one for those of us with a family and a full-time job.
-Last week’s post, the difference between active and passive studying, is probably the biggest hurdle to success for most candidates.
-Last week looked at the myriad of resources available to candidates and using the right ones.
+The difference between active and passive studying, is probably the biggest hurdle to success for most candidates.
+Last we looked at the myriad of resources available to candidates and using the right ones.

 Ethics, the easiest and most difficult topic on the exams